 The 4th NUCLEUS Conference will present the results from nearly three years of case studies and RRI test-beds designed to apply stakeholder-related approaches of Responsible Research and Innovation in real contexts.
 Meet the ORION Team at the conference in Valletta.

 If there was a medicine that could stop physical ageing – would you take it?
-Artist Emilia Tikka’s installation, which is currently showcased at the Swedish National Museum of Science and Technology in Stockholm, uses this idea to stage a vision of the future.
-The work is the result of her collaboration with researchers in the field of genome editing.
+Artist Emilia Tikka’s installation, which is showcased at the Swedish National Museum of Science and Technology in Stockholm, uses this idea to stage a vision of the future.
+The artwork is the result of her collaboration with researchers in the field of genome editing.
 The exhibition was opened with a seminar on 23 January 2020.

 Live forever thanks to CRISPR?
 The artist Emilia Tikka was a guest at the Max-Delbrück-Centrum für Molekulare Medizin and her work focused on the question: What if the CRISPR-Cas9 would make us immortal?
 See the result in the video and visit her exhibition at STATE Studio in Berlin.